 This film is related to the weeklong program CLASSIFIED, a multidisciplinary look at art and surveillance.

 Directed by Stanley Kubrick.
 USA.
 1968.
 161 min.

 An imposing black structure provides a connection between the past and the future in this enigmatic adaptation of a short story by revered sci-fi author Arthur C. Clarke.
 When Dr. Dave Bowman (Keir Dullea) and other astronauts are sent on a mysterious mission, their ship's computer system, HAL, begins to display increasingly strange behavior, leading up to a tense showdown between man and machine that results in a mind-bending trek through space and time.

-Special guests: Join us for a post-screening conversation with professionals and scholars working with artificial intelligence.
-The panel will address how artificial intelligence informs current trends in surveillance technology.
-Panelists to be announced.
+Special guests: Join us for a pre-screening conversation at 7pm with professionals and scholars working with and researching artificial intelligence.
+Film starts at 7:30pm.

 The Honolulu Museum of Art is proud to participate in Science on Screen®, an initiative to offer creative pairings of current, classic, cult, and documentary films with lively introductions by notable figures from the world of science, technology, and medicine.
 This is an initiative of the Coolidge Corner Theatre, with major support from the Alfred P. Sloan Foundation.